Create HTML Document – Create, Load HTML in Java

 Asynchronous Operations

-We realize that loading a document could be a resource-intensive operation since it’s required loading not only the document itself but all linked resources and processing all scripts.
-So, in the following code snippets, we show you how to use asynchronous operations and load HTMLDocument without blocking the main thread:
+We realize that loading a document can be a resource-intensive operation since it requires loading not only the document itself but all linked resources and processing all scripts.
+In the following code snippets, we demonstrate how to utilize asynchronous operations and load an HTMLDocument without blocking the main thread.

-1// Create an instance of an HTML document
+3// Create an instance of the HTMLDocument class

 22